Skip to content

 Practical step-by-step guides for the most common admin tasks.

-Route content from a source into a community
+Route content from a source into a place

-Goal: Articles from a specific RSS source or geographic area should automatically appear in a specific community.
+Goal: Articles from a specific RSS source or geographic area should automatically appear in a specific place.

 Step 1 – Add a source